Kenny Britt: Professional career

+Pre-draft

 Britt had a solid NFL Combine performance, running a 4.56 40-yard dash, lifting 23 reps of 225 lbs on bench press, displaying a 37-inch vertical leap, 124.0 inch broad jump, and the 20-yard shuttle in 4.47 seconds.
 Britt improved his time on his 03/23/09 pro day by running a 4.47 40-yard dash.

 Tennessee Titans

-Britt was drafted in the 1st round (30th overall) of the 2009 NFL Draft.
-He was Rutgers' first ever first-round pick.
+The Tennessee Titans selected Britt in the first round (30th overall) of the 2009 NFL draft.

+He became the first player selected in the first round of the NFL draft from Rutgers and surpassed 1996 second-round pick (39th overall) Marco Battaglia as the highest draft pick in school history until the following year, when Anthony Davis (11th overall) and Devin McCourty (27th overall) both surpassed him when they both were selected in the first-round of the 2010 NFL draft.

 His first game against the Pittsburgh Steelers was solid as he caught four passes for 85 yards, including a 57-yard reception in a 13–10 loss.
-He scored his first touchdown on the receiving end of a Vince Young pass on November 23, 2009, against the Houston Texans.

-On November 29, 2009, Britt caught a ten-yard game-winning touchdown pass in the back of the endzone from Young as time was expiring during a 20-17 victory over the Arizona Cardinals.
+He scored his first touchdown on the receiving end of a Vince Young pass on November 23, 2009, against the Houston Texans in Week 11.
+On November 29, 2009, in Week 12, Britt caught a ten-yard game-winning touchdown pass in the back of the endzone from Young as time was expiring during a 20–17 victory over the Arizona Cardinals.
+He had seven receptions for 128 yards for the game He finished his rookie season with 42 receptions for 701 receiving yards and three receiving touchdowns.

+On October 24, 2010, Kenny caught seven passes, three touchdowns and gained 225 yards in a 37–19 victory over the Philadelphia Eagles.
+Britt recorded the most receiving yards in a game against the Eagles.
+He finished the 2010 season with 42 receptions for 775 receiving yards and nine receiving touchdowns in 12 games.

 During the Titans' Sunday, September 25, 2011, game against the Denver Broncos, Britt tore his medial collateral ligament (MCL) and anterior cruciate ligament (ACL) while dodging a hit from free safety Rahim Moore.
 On September 28, the team placed Britt on its Injured reserve list.

-Entering the 2012 season, Britt had 101 catches for 1,765 yards (17.48 YPC) and fifteen touchdowns.

-On October 24, 2010, Kenny caught 7 passes, three touchdowns and gained 225 yards in a 37–19 victory over the Philadelphia Eagles.
-These were the highest numbers put up by a Titans receiver since Drew Bennett caught 233 yards and three touchdowns against Kansas City on December 13, 2004, and the most yards ever against the Eagles.

 Britt was suspended for the first game of the 2012 season due to numerous incidents involving police.
+In Week 14, against the Indianapolis Colts, he had eight receptions for 143 receiving yards in the 27–23 loss.
+In the 2012 season, Britt finished with 45 receptions for 589 receiving yards and four receiving touchdowns.

+In the 2013 season, Britt appeared in 12 games and finished with 11 receptions for 96 receiving yards.